 Red Hat supports Outreachy by contributing its employee time towards the organization of the program.

-The next round of Outreachy internships will have an application deadline on October 17, 2016, and internship dates from December 6, 2016 to March 6, 2017.
-Coding, design, documentation and other projects will be available.
-The applicants will be asked to select a project with one of the participating organizations and collaborate with a mentor listed for that project to make a relevant contribution to the project during the application process.
-The organizations that will participate in the next round will be announced on September 5, but starting to contribute to one of the organizations that participated in the past will help prepare to apply for an internship with any organization.
-Many of the mentors participating in the program are happy to offer informal mentorship any time throughout the year, however you need to review the information for the organization you are interested in to see if it has mentors available.
+Applications for the new round of Outreachy internships are now open.
+The application deadline is October 17, 2016.
+The full-time internships will run from December 6, 2016 to March 6, 2017.
+Coding, design, documentation and other projects are available.
+The applicants are asked to select a project with one of the participating organizations and collaborate with a mentor listed for that project to make a relevant contribution to the project during the application process.
 Detailed information about the background for the program, requirements for participants, how to select a project, and how to make a contribution is available.

 The accepted participants work remotely, while being guided by their mentor, and receive $5,500 stipend.
 It's expected that the participants are able to have the internship work be a primary focus during the internship dates and spend 40 hours a week on it.Learn more!